luobohaohao/data-2/README.md

 - accommodates,bedrooms,beds,square_feet,bathrooms have strong relationships with price.

 4. How can I predict price by variables and the evaluation of the data model.
-- I use the variables whose correlation coefficient >0.3 and have low missing values percentage as the independent variables to predict price
+- I use the variables whose correlation coefficient >0.3 and have low missing values percentage as the independent variables to predict price.
-- Here is the evaluation of the model:Mean squared error is 4200 and R2=0.48
+- Here is the evaluation of the model:Mean squared error is 4200 and R2=0.48.

 Pls get to know the full analysis from my post:https://luobohaohao.github.io/data-2/